U.S. national anthem kneeling protests: Trump calls for firing protesting players

 Many players beyond the 2017 season have knelt or raised fists in protest against Trump's policies.
 Other Republicans such as Florida senator Marco Rubio also expressed their discomforts against these policies as well.
 While Rubio's objections were not aimed directly at President Trump, he did support the rights of players of kneeling during the national anthem, especially Miami Dolphins player Kenny Stills.
-Rubio tweeted, "No @NFL player does more community service than @KStills of the @MiamiDolphins.
-You don’t have to agree with how or why he has chosen to exercise the 1st Amendment before every game to acknowledge the hours he gives voluntarily, on his day off, to serve his fellow Americans."
-Senator Marco Rubio has also expressed his feeling about Kaepernick, and while he publicly stated that he does not agree with what Kaepernick does (taking a knee during the national anthem), he does support his rights that allows him to do so and he believes that the NFL should not prohibit him from playing in the league again.
+He tweeted, "No @NFL player does more community service than @KStills of the @MiamiDolphins.
+You don't have to agree with how or why he has chosen to exercise the 1st Amendment before every game to acknowledge the hours he gives voluntarily, on his day off, to serve his fellow Americans."
+Rubio has also expressed his feeling about Kaepernick, and while he publicly stated that he does not agree with what Kaepernick does (taking a knee during the national anthem), he does support his rights that allows him to do so and he believes that the NFL should not prohibit him from playing in the league again.

-In a May 2018 interview, Trump stated "You have to stand proudly for the national anthem, or you shouldn't be playing, you shouldn't be there.
-Maybe you shouldn't be in the country".
-He applauded the new policy that NFL players must either stand for the anthem or stay back in the locker room, but felt that this policy was not strict enough.